ControlSystemStudio/phoebus/core/pva/TLS.md

 ```
 keytool -list -v -keystore KEYSTORE -storepass changeit
 ```

-This example so far only uses self-signed certificates.
-An operational setup might prefer to sign them by a publicly trusted certificate authority.

 Step 2: Create a client TRUSTSTORE to register the public server key